 Good reasons NOT to put yourself fully at the mercy of your solicitor…

-A worrying trend I’ve noticed lately is the number of people asking me for help with criminal prosecution matters despite them having retained the services of a solicitor.
-After speaking with the client it soon becomes clear why: Because their solicitor has left them in the dark and without any clear line of communication.
+A worrying trend I’ve noticed lately is the number of people complaining about the quality of service provided by their criminal defence solicitors.
+Most commonly because their solicitor has left them in the dark and without any clear line of communication.
 This puts the client in a state of anxiety.
 They may be unsure as to what awaits them at court; have concerns about their defence; or have something important to bring to the solicitor’s attention, but the client is fearful of pestering the solicitor in case it puts them in bad standing with the only person – so it seems – who can help them

 If the client does pluck up the courage to contact the solicitor, he or she can find themselves dismissed with glib responses, such as: